Limes (Italian magazine)

 Limes (pronounced [ˈliːmes]) is a monthly Italian geopolitical magazine published in Rome, Italy.

 History and profile

 Limes was established in 1993.
 The magazine, published every month, is owned by Gruppo Editoriale L'Espresso.
 Lucio Caracciolo is the editor of the magazine.

-It had two sister publications: the English-language Heartland, Eurasian Review of Geopolitics (2000-?) and the Serbo-Croatian Limesplus (2013-2020, available papers are in Serbian and English).
+It had two sister publications: the English-language Heartland, Eurasian Review of Geopolitics (2000–?), as well as the Serbo-Croatian Limesplus (2013–2020, available papers are in Serbian and English).